Edited October 22, 2019

 And what software?

 On my phones, I have no surprises — Facebook, Twitter, WhatsApp, and whatever the cool kids are currently on these days.
 I use Outlook for iOS a lot during my workday and it’s far better than the stock Mail app (especially if you’re having to use Office 365).
 For work, I use Quip and OneNote a lot.
-I’ve lately been trying to organize my life with Todoist and pretty impressed with what it can do.

 What would be your dream setup?